carrotdip/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis
+## Overview
+AutosRUs' new prototype, MechaCar, has been suffering from production issues.
+The purpose of this analysis was to review the production data to create insights on how to help the manufacturing team with production.
 ## Linear Regression to Predict MPG
 Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
 Is the slope of the linear model considered to be zero?
 Why or why not?